xerial/larray/README.md

  * Rich set of operations for LArray[A]
    * map, filter, reduce, zip, etc. Almost all collection operations in Scala are already implemented for LArray[A].
  * Supports Memory-mapped file larger than 2GB
-   * `LArray.mmap`
+   * Use `LArray.mmap`
+   * It can create memory regions that can be shared between processes.

 ## Limitations

-  * LArray[A] of generic objects (e.g., LArray[String], LArray[AnyRef]) cannot be released immedeately from the main memory, because objects other than primitive types need to be created on JVM heaps and become subject to GC.
+  * LArray[A] of generic objects (e.g., LArray[String], LArray[AnyRef]) cannot be released immedeately from the main memory, because objects other than primitive types need to be created on JVM heaps and they are under the control of GC.
     * To release objects from main memory, you need to create *off-heap* objects.
 For example, create a large `LArray[Byte]`, then align your object data on the array.
 Object parameters can be retrieved with `LArray[Byte].getInt(offset)`, `getFloat(offset)`, etc.

 ## Supported Platforms

-LArray uses OS-specific implementation for copying memory contents between LArray and Java arrays.
+LArray uses OS-specific implementation for mmap and copying memory contents between LArray and Java arrays.
 Currently, the following CPU architecutres are supported:

  * Windows (32/64-bit)
  * Linux (i368, amd64 (Intel 64-bit), arm, armhf)